-As there is currently no successful treatment for individuals with Tay-Sachs disease, there is a need for significant research into therapy techniques that could be useful in the treatment for the disease.
+As there is currently no successful treatment for individuals with Tay-Sachs disease, there is a need for significant research into therapeutic techniques that could be useful in the treatment for the disease.

-Among the most promising research at this point in time is enzyme replacement therapy, the Jacob sheep model, substrate reduction therapy and the increasing the activity of β-hexosaminidase A.
+Among the most promising research at this point in time are enzyme replacement therapy (ERT), the Jacob sheep model, substrate reduction therapy, and increasing the activity of β-hexosaminidase A.

-Enzyme replacement therapy (ERT) has been considered as a treatment technique for Tay-Sachs disease and other lysosomal storage disorders.
+ERT has been considered as an approach for the treatment of Tay-Sachs disease and other lysosomal storage disorders.

-The treatment aim would be to provide a replacement of the HEXA enzyme that can play the role of the non-functional enzyme of individuals with the disease.
-However, this process is limited by the physical size of the enzyme, which appears to be too large to traverse the blood-brain barrier as necessary.
+The aim of ERT is to provide a replacement of the HEXA enzyme that can play the role of the non-functional enzyme of individuals with the disease.
+However, this process is limited by the physical size of the enzyme, which appears to be too large to traverse the blood-brain barrier (BBB) as necessary.

-Some research has investigated the possibility of administering the HEXA enzyme directly into the cerebrospinal fluid to surpass this issue.
-However, current research has not been able to show the successful uptake of the enzyme, even with it is administered directly to the central nervous system.
+Some research has investigated the possibility of administering the HEXA enzyme directly into the cerebrospinal fluid (CSF) to surpass this issue.
+However, current research has not been able to show the successful uptake of the enzyme, even when it is administered directly to the central nervous system (CNS).

-To date, this research approach has been futile but current researchers continue to examine the mechanism and consider administration techniques of the enzyme that could be effective.
+To date, this research approach has been futile; however, current researchers continue to examine the mechanism and consider administration techniques of the enzyme that could be effective.

 Jacob Sheep Model

-A rare breed of sheep, known as Jacob sheep, has been used as a model in the research of Tay-Sachs disease, due to their susceptibility to the disease.
-The pathophysiology and the specific gene mutation of the disease are virtually identical in humans and the sheep, which advocates for the use of the animals as a research model.
+A rare breed of sheep, known as Jacob sheep, has been used as a model in the research of Tay-Sachs disease due to their susceptibility to the disease.
+The pathophysiology and the specific gene mutation of the disease are virtually identical in humans and these sheep, which advocates for the use of these animals as a research model.

-Of particular note, research has discovered a certain mutation in the HEXA cDNA of sheep with Tay-Sachs disease, known as G444R, a missense mutation.
-This involves a change of nucleotide at exon 11, leading to the splicing of the exon before it can be transcribed.
+Of particular note, research has discovered a certain mutation in the HEXA complimentary deoxyribonucleic acid (cDNA) of sheep with Tay-Sachs disease, known as G444R, which is a missense mutation.
+This arises due to a change of nucleotide at exon 11, leading to the splicing of the exon before it can be transcribed.

-Although this find is yet to provide a treatment for Tay-Sachs disease, it is a promising lead that is being investigated further in clinical trials of gene therapy that may lead to future treatment options.
+Although this finding has yet to provide a treatment for Tay-Sachs disease, it is a promising lead that is being investigated further in gene therapy clinical trials that may expand future treatment options.

-Substrate reduction therapy is a technique that involves the use of enzymes to increase the catabolism of the GM2 gangliosides in the central nervous system, substituting the role of the missing Hex-A enzyme.
-The aim of treatment is to prevent the accumulation of the lipids and prevent the symptoms and progression of the disease.
+Substrate reduction therapy is a technique that involves the use of enzymes to increase the catabolism of the GM2 gangliosides in the CNS and thus substitute the role of the missing HEXA enzyme.
+The aim of this treatment approach is to prevent the accumulation of lipids, as well as the development of symptoms and progression of the disease.

-Sialidase is one enzyme that has been considered in this therapy, which enables the bypass of the genetic defect and the healthy metabolism of GM2 gangliosides to occur.
-Although this could be a promising treatment for Tay-Sachs disease, it is yet to be developed into a pharmacological form that is safe and effective.
+Sialidase is one enzyme that has been considered in this therapeutic approach, as it enables the bypass of the genetic defect and the healthy metabolism of GM2 gangliosides to occur.
+Although this could be a promising treatment for Tay-Sachs disease, it has yet to be developed into a pharmacological form that is safe and effective.